davidjb/presentations/source/index.rst

     get a lot for free, including code hosting.
 Social coding platforms and social media are great starting points.
 If you're not familiar with version control, learn through free tutorials.

+    * Free code hosting
+    * Connect with other projects
+    * Lots more tools, especially for students.

     Check out OpenHatch: complete 'training m issions' and gain skills.
 Find simple(ish) tasks to work on.